lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/model_details_say_scripts.md

   + Sensitivity of Treatment Decisions to Existing Patient Care Delays

 - **Base Case:**
-  + Q - We would happen if we made no new decisions in our team?
+  + Q - What would happen if we made no new decisions in our team?
   + H - That patients will continue accumulate waiting for care.
   + F - Run an experiment that accounts for the loss of two providers.
   + D - We saw oscillating system behavior.